JakeAlaimo/hackbox-UnityClient/README.md

 # hackbox-UnityClient
-# Hackbox Backend
-This is the Hackbox backend built with socket.io.
-It's only a mirror of what is on heroku, therefore, pushing to this will have no effect on the backend.
+This is the Hackbox UnityClient built with socket.io.

 ![screenshot](mockup.png)